ray-project/ray_lightning/README.md

 | master | 1.5 |

-## PyTorch Distributed Data Parallel Plugin on Ray
+## PyTorch Distributed Data Parallel Strategy on Ray
 The `RayStrategy` provides Distributed Data Parallel training on a Ray cluster.
 PyTorch DDP is used as the distributed training protocol, and Ray is used to launch and manage the training worker processes.

 Here is a simplified example: